-Australia, Sweden and a few other countries don’t allow names that resemble official ranks or titles such as King, Queen, Master, Duke, God, Lord or Saint.
+For example, Australia, Sweden and a few other countries don’t allow names that resemble official ranks or royal titles such as King, Queen, Master, Duke, God, Lord or Saint.

-A good thing Kim Kardashian and Kanye west live in the US because they would never have been able to name their second child Saint if they lived in Australia or Sweden.
+A good thing Kim Kardashian and Kanye west live in the US because they would never have been able to name their second child Saint if they were from Australia or Sweden.

-Children born in France rarely have unusual, weird or made-up French names like “Reign” or “Rocket Zot” because the French government has the last say on what name you give your children to ensure its citizens comply with social traditions (of the period).
+Children born in France rarely have unusual, weird or made-up French names like “Reign” or “Rocket Zot” because the French government has had a long history of restricting what French parents can name their children to ensure its citizens comply with social traditions (of the period).

 It’s been that way since 1803, and one of the many reasons why French names tend to be more classic or traditional than some American names where you can name your child anything from Moon Unit to Pilot Inspektor.
 Yes, these are real names.

-Napoleon’s baby naming law stated that parents could only use Christian names based on the saints in the Roman Catholic calendar and “names of persons known from ancient history.”
+Napoleon’s baby naming law stated that parents could only use the names of Christian Saints based on the Roman Catholic calendar and names of persons known from ancient history.

-Sometimes non-Christian names slipped in under the radar but they were few and far between.
+Sometimes non-Christian names slipped under the radar, but they were few and far between.

 If you didn’t give your child a traditional French name approved by the French state, your child’s name was not accepted, and they became a non-person with no identity.
-You couldn’t legally vote, apply for benefits or drive a car.
+You couldn’t legally vote, apply for benefits or drive a car,

 The people of Brittany are a former independent kingdom that later became part of France.
-Brittany preserved their unique culture and Breton language which is closely related to Welsh, and they’re both of Celtic origin.
+Brittany preserved their unique Celtic culture and Breton language, which is closely related to Welshand Cornish.

 All 12 children have traditional Breton (Celtic) names.
-However, the French registrar’s office accepted the first six children’s names (Garlonn, Patrig, Katell, Gwenn, Yann and Morgann.)
+However, the French registrar’s office in Bretton only accepted the first six children’s Celtic names (Garlonn, Patrig, Katell, Gwenn, Yann and Morgann.)
 Their names probably slipped through the cracks.

 Parents could finally give their children regional names from all over France, not just Brittany.

-Foreign names were also fair game in France.
+Foreign names were also fair game in France beginning in 1966.

-Many parents took advantage of the new law and France saw names it had never seen before, Ringo, Fatima and even Mohamed-Ali were suddenly perfectly good baby names in France.
+Many parents took advantage of the new law, and France saw new names it had never seen before; Ringo, Fatima, and even Mohamed-Ali were suddenly perfectly legal baby names in France.

 Arabic names such as Mohammad begin making the top 100 list of newborn names in France for the first time in the 1960s and 1970s.

-There was a boom of baby boys born with the foreign name Kevin.
+There was also a strange boom of baby boys born with the foreign name Kevin.

-And lastly, the new 1966 baby name law meant parents could also use names inspired by mythology such as HARMONIE, the daughter of Ares and Aphrodite.
+And lastly, the new 1966 baby name law meant parents could also use names inspired by mythology, such as Hermione, the daughter of Ares and Aphrodite.

 1993 baby name law: French parents have carte blanche to use more creative names.